The Spectacular Spider-Man: Volume 1 (1976–1998)

+Volume 2 (2003–2005)

-The Spectacular Spider-Man was initially a two-issue magazine published by Marvel in 1968, Each issue was written by Paul Jenkins (except #23–26, by Samm Barnes).
-The book's primary pencillers were Humberto Ramos and Mark Buckingham.
+Spectacular Spider-Man (vol. 2) titled without the definite article "The", is a 27-issue monthly series published from September 2003 to June 2005.
+Each issue was written by Paul Jenkins (except #23–26, by Samm Barnes).
+The book's primary pencillers were Humberto Ramos and Mark Buckingham, With ‘Batgirl’ penciller Damion Scott drawing a 3-Issue arc titled ‘The Lizard’s Tail.’

-The comic included the storyline Spider-Man: Disassembled in which Spider-Man met a new enemy called the Queen who wanted him as her mate.
-Her kiss caused him to slowly mutate into a giant spider who metamorphosed into human form with enhanced strength and agility, along with organic webbing and a psychic link with insects and arachnids.
+The series features a tie-in to the storyline Avengers Disassembled.
+Spider-Man encounters a new enemy called the Queen who wants him as her mate.
+Her kiss causes him to slowly mutate into a giant spider who metamorphoses into human form with enhanced strength and agility, along with organic webbing and a psychic link with insects and arachnids.

-This comic also included the sequel to "Sins Past", "Sins Remembered", in which Peter went to Paris to meet Sarah Stacy and resolved the issues between them.
+This comic also includes the sequel to "Sins Past", "Sins Remembered", in which Peter travels to Paris to meet Sarah Stacy and resolves the issues between them.

 Spectacular Spider-Man Adventures

 Spectacular Spider-Man Adventures was a title published by Panini Comics in the United Kingdom from November 1995 to September 2005, although the Adventures portion of the title was often dropped from the cover page.
-It featured a mix of reprinted American material, as well as originally produced British material.
-Spectacular was aimed at a younger audience than Panini's other Spider-Man reprint title Astonishing Spider-Man and was loosely based on the continuity of the 1990s animated series.
+It featured a mix of reprinted American material, as well as originally produced British material, including a guest appearance from Captain Britain.
+Spectacular was aimed at a younger audience than Panini's other Spider-Man reprint title Astonishing Spider-Man, and was loosely based on the continuity of the 1990s animated series.

 Volume 3 (2017–18)

 Peter Parker: The Spectacular Spider-Man (vol. 3) was published from June 2017 to December 2018.
 After the first six issues, the series reverted to legacy numbering with issue #297 as part of the line-wide Marvel Legacy relaunch.
 The series' original creative team had Chip Zdarsky as writer, with Adam Kubert providing the artwork.
-Notable recurring characters included Teresa Durand, J. Jonah Jameson, Johnny Storm, and original character Rebecca London.
+Notable recurring characters included Teresa Parker, J. Jonah Jameson, Johnny Storm, and original character Rebecca London.

 Various issues, as well as the one Annual, were illustrated by guest artists; Kubert's final issue as artist was #307, excluding covers.
 Zdarsky left the series with issue #310.
 The series ended with issue #313, the final three issues being a tie-in to the Spider-Geddon crossover event written by Sean Ryan.

+The Spectacular Spider-Men

+The Spectacular Spider-Men was an ongoing series that was published beginning March 2024, and ending in May 2025, after it was cancelled after fifteen issues.
+The series was written by Greg Weisman (who also created The Spectacular Spider-Man television series) with Ramos returning for art.
+The Spectacular Spider-Men stars Peter Parker and Miles Morales and focuses on the relationship between the two Spider-Men.
+The series' supporting cast featured characters who previously appeared in the television series and Weisman's Starbrand & Nightmask comic series, including Kenny Kong, Shelly Conklin, Cedric Harrison, Sha Shan Nguyen, and Professor Raymond Warren.